7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ## 1. Idea

 Since desk jobs require long hours of sitting on each workday, ergonomic sitting can help prevent chronic backpain.
-Especially for remote work, where ergonomic furniture is often missing and people can work on their couch, ergonomic posture detection for the workplace can make a difference.
+Especially for remote work, where ergonomic furniture is often missing and people sometimes end up working on their couch, ergonomic posture detection for the workplace can make a difference.

 ## 2. Presentation Slides